Soumyabrata/Soumyabrata.github.io/theia.md

 <div class="col-xs-2">
 <img class="people-pic" src="{{ "/images/theia/Sushma-Kumari-120.png" | prepend:site.baseurl }}">
 <div class="people-name">
 <b>Sushma Kumari</b> is currently working on her PhD at the School of Computer Science, University College Dublin, under the supervision of Dr Soumyabrata Dev.
 She is deeply interested in remote sensing and uses machine learning to analyse and classify hyperspectral images.
 Her focus is on evaluating water quality in inland areas using these methods.
-She earned a postgraduate diploma in Remote Sensing and Photogrammetry from the Indian Institute of Remote Sensing, ISRO, in 2018, where she specialized in Satellite Image Processing.
-With a Bachelor's degree in Electronics and Communication Engineering, Sushma has nearly five years of experience in both academia and industrial research.
-She recently worked as a Senior Research Engineer at Valeo India Private Limited, focusing on Lidar data processing for Advanced Driver Assistance Systems (ADAS).
-Previously, she conducted research on foggy image enhancement and satellite image processing for defence projects at institutions like CSIR-Central Institute of Mining and Fuel Research.
-Sushma also interned at the Indian Space and Research Organization (ISRO) in Ahmedabad in 2018.
-Her expertise lies in digital image processing, remote sensing, and machine learning, reflecting her dedication to advancing scientific knowledge in these areas.
+Sushma holds a postgraduate diploma in Remote Sensing and Photogrammetry from the Indian Institute of Remote Sensing, ISRO (2018), specializing in satellite image processing.
+With a Bachelor's in Electronics and Communication Engineering, she recently served as a Senior Research Engineer at Valeo India, focusing on LiDAR data processing for ADAS, and previously worked on foggy image enhancement and satellite image processing for defense projects at CSIR-CIMFR.
+She also interned at ISRO Ahmedabad in 2018.
 </div>
 </div>